Kezzryn/Advent-of-Code/Synacor Challenge/README.md

     }
 ```

 Op-code implementation went smoothly, each implemented code passed the presented self check until I was left with only three unimplemented op-cdes.
-Spirits were high.

-This is where I slammed into my first roadblock.
+Spirits were high, right until I slammed into my first roadblock.

-#### The Tale of rmem and wmem
+#### The Tale of `rmem` and `wmem`
 > rmem: 15 a b	    read memory at address \<b> and write it to \<a>